Maple Syrup: That Sweet-Tasting Topping Made In Canada

 The Origins of Maple Syrup

-Indigenous peoples of northeastern North America produced maple syrup and maple sugar long before European settlers arrived.
-There are no written records of the time, but based on legends passed down through the ages, they held syrup-making celebrations.
+Indigenous peoples of northeastern North America produced maple syrup and maple sugar long before European settlers arrived in the region.
+There are no written records of the time, but based on legends passed down through the ages, they held celebrations centred on syrup-making.
 In some tribes, the first full moon of spring was called the Sugar Moon and celebrated with a Maple Dance.

 Maple Syrup Production

-The production of maple syrup has two distinctive parts.
-First, the farmers collect the sap from the trees, and then the sap has to be reduced through boiling and filtration.
+The production of maple syrup consists of two distinct parts.
+First, the farmers collect the sap from the trees, and then it must be reduced through boiling and filtration.

 Traditional Sap Collection